elijahmathews/Parrot.jl/docs/src/index.md

 ## Installation

 First, please install Julia on your system by following the steps listed on the [Julia website](https://julialang.org/downloads/).
-This package is currently being developed and tested on Julia v1.5, but it will likely work with earlier versions as well.
+This package is currently being developed and tested on Julia v1.5.

 To install Parrot, open a Julia REPL and type `]` (to enter the Pkg REPL) followed by: